-A foreign employee is treated as a Finnish resident if he/she stays in Finland for a continuous period exceeding six months during one or two calendar years.
-It shall be noted that the stay in Finland may be regarded as continuous despite of a temporary absence from the country.
+A foreign employee is treated as a Finnish resident if they stay in Finland for a continuous period exceeding 6 months during 1 or 2 calendar years.
+It shall be noted that the stay in Finland may be regarded as continuous despite of a temporary absence from the country/territory.

 Are there special payroll considerations for short-term assignments?

-If a foreign employer assigns an employee, who does not belong to a pension scheme of an EU/EEA or a social security agreement country, to Finland, he/she should not be insured for pension purposes if the length of the assignment does not exceed two years.
+If a foreign employer assigns an employee, who does not belong to a pension scheme of an EU/EEA or a social security agreement country/territory, to Finland, they should not be insured for pension purposes if the length of the assignment does not exceed 2 years.

-If the assignment will last for less than six months the assignee will be considered non-resident and a flat source tax will be withheld instead of normal progressive payroll tax.
+If the assignment will last for less than 6 months the assignee will be considered non-resident and a flat source tax will be withheld instead of normal progressive payroll tax.

 What income will be taxed during short-term assignments?